 Fast ferries also depart from the mainland to Phu Quoc from Ha Tien or Rach Gia towns.
 You can check ferry schedules and prices on Bookaway.com.

 We always prefer to book our Vietnam bus and ferry tickets on Bookaway rather than dealing with a local travel agent.
-You’ll get the same price (or cheaper), it’s considerably less hassle, and, if something happens before your trip, it’s easy to modify your ticket or get a refund.
+You’ll get the same price (or cheaper), and it’s considerably less hassle.
+If something happens before your trip, it’s easy to modify your ticket or get a refund.

 Visa for Phu Quoc

-You may already know that you’ll need to apply in advance for a visa to visit Vietnam (the process is a bit confusing but we go into detail about it on our Things to Know Before Visiting Vietnam post).
-But the district of Phu Quoc is considered to be a “Special Economic Zone” meaning that visitors are eligible for a 30-day exemption if they are only planning on visiting Phu Quoc and no other areas of Vietnam.
+You may already know that you’ll need to apply in advance for a visa to visit Vietnam.
+The process is a bit confusing but we go into detail about it in our Things to Know Before Visiting Vietnam post.
+But the district of Phu Quoc is a “Special Economic Zone.”
+It means that visitors are eligible for a 30-day exemption if they are only planning on visiting Phu Quoc and no other areas of Vietnam.